 Click on each course to view a description and download the syllabus

-Take back-to-back summer sessions and get the hands-on learning and skill-building experiences of an internship, while also going off the beaten path and exploring the world.
+Take back-to-back summer sessions and get the hands-on learning and skill-building experiences of an internship, while going off the beaten path and exploring the world.
 Each summer session focuses on a different topic, and you’ll have time to travel independently between sessions.
-Receive a $1,000 discount on your second session (effective for Summer 2020).

-Primates of the African Savanna (Kenya Summer II)
+Elephants of the African Savanna (Kenya Summer II) or